MauraSullivan-mx/ELK-Stack-Deployment/README.md

 This document contains the following details:

-..*Description of the Topology
+* Description of the Topology
-..*Access Policies
+* Access Policies
-..*ELK Configuration
+* ELK Configuration
-..*Beats in Use
+* Beats in Use
-..*Machines Being Monitored
+* Machines Being Monitored
-..*How to Use the Ansible Build
+* How to Use the Ansible Build

 ## Description of the Topology